Scenic Trails

 The LHHV Forest

 The LHHV Forest, located 3.5 miles north of Johnstown, in East Taylor & Middle Taylor townships, offers quiet refuge to all who seek the natural enchantment of a forest experience.
 Tucked away in the heart of the Hinckston Run Reservoir, the Forest is bordered on its Western ridge boundaries by the Hinckston Reservoir and the Hinckston Reservoir Wildlife Management Area.
 The LHHV Forest Is located on property that surrounds Hinckston Reservoir.
 Also, on site the Laurel highlands Veterans Memorial and reflection park.
-We have the Joseph P Whipey Trail, which is 1.5 miles long and runs parallel to Hinckston dam on eastern side.
+We have the Joseph P Wipey Trail, which is 1.5 miles long and runs parallel to Hinckston dam on eastern side.
 Behind the dam is the Eagle trail which connects you to the opposite side of dam (Waterfall Road).

 Brand new this year is the…..

-Merlo Laurel Highlands Veterans Memorial Bird Sanctuary, a unique wildlife center located at Hinckston Run Reservoir, at the end of the Honan Ave Hiking and Biking Trail, offering conservation-focused public programs, interpretive tours, and accessible trails that allow close views of captive and wild birds.
+Laurel Highlands Veterans Memorial Bird Sanctuary, a unique wildlife center located at Hinckston Run Reservoir, at the end of the Honan Ave Hiking and Biking Trail, offering conservation-focused public programs, interpretive tours, and accessible trails that allow close views of captive and wild birds.
 The sanctuary is the newest addition to the Honan Ave Hiking Trail Complex, which incorporates the Hinckston Run Reservoir Natural Areas.

 Today, the Sanctuary serves an important role as a primary visitation site not only for the general public but our veterans suffering from PTSD.
 Our grounds are open to visitors in every season, 365 days a year.
 Keep in mind stay away from areas newly planted with flowers and grasses.